robertorcosta/azure-docs.pt-br/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision.md

 [!INCLUDE [Connect to SQL Server in a VM Resource Manager](../../../../includes/virtual-machines-sql-server-connection-steps-resource-manager.md)]

   > [!NOTE]
   > Este exemplo usa a porta comum 1433.
-No entanto, esse valor precisará ser modificado se uma porta diferente (como 1401) tiver sido especificada durante a implantação da VM de SQL Server.
+No entanto, esse valor precisará ser modificado se uma porta diferente (como 1401) foi especificada durante a implantação do VM do Servidor SQL.

 ## <a name="next-steps"></a>Próximas etapas